 6. Limits of the Usage of Information

 The objective of a statement of confidentiality is to restrict the usage of the information that is disclosed to the recipient.
-Here, you mention the extent to which the information can be used.
+Here, you mention the extent to which the data can be used.
 Also, specify the standard of security that needs to be followed while handling confidential information.

 7. Date of Termination